Buy bitcoin in South Africa from a bitcoin exchange

 We have two licenced bitcoin exchanges in South Africa for buying bitcoin, namely Ice Cubed, and Luno.
 Both of these bitcoin exchanges will accept a deposit from your bank account, and once the funds have cleared, you can purchase and trade bitcoins.
 Buying bitcoin from an exchange is the safest and most secure way to buy bitcoin when you are starting out.

-Ice Cubed exchange also allows its users to buy and trade in Litecoin, another well known crypto currency.
+Ice Cubed exchange also allows its users to buy and trade in other cryptocurrency, such as Ethereum and Litecoin.

 Click here for a comparison of local bitcoin exchanges in South Africa